goatd/goatd/README.md

 ### Driver basics

 Goatd drivers are implemented as a simple python module.
-When certain things are requested by a behaviour script, goatd runs one of the functions in the driver to find out things about the current state of the goat, or to set actuators to different positions.
+When a behaviour script requires information about the current state of the goat or needs to send a command to some hardware, goatd runs one of the functions in the driver.

 Drivers should implement the following basic functions: